 In order for the traditions of the past to benefit the program of the future, the Department of Athletics has established a Greenville University Athletic Hall of Fame.
 The focal point is a permanent gallery in the lobby of H.J.
 Long Gymnasium.
 In addition, each Hall of Fame honoree is presented with a special plaque.

 The Greenville University Athletic Department is pleased to announce the group of honorees who will be recognized at the Athletic Hall of Fame Banquet.

-The 2020 Hall of Fame class includes four athletes, a coach, and three teams who have represented GU with distinguished levels of performance.
+The new Hall of Fame class includes four athletes, a coach, and three teams who have represented GU with distinguished levels of performance.